nsimon/ethereum-demo-scripts/README.md

   * Removes unnecssary truffle boilerplate.
   * Creates smart contract: announcement.sol.
   * Adds the smart contract to migrations/2_deploy_contracts.js.
-  * Runs testrpc as a background task.
+  * Runs ganache-cli as a background task.
   * Runs truffle migrate to deploy the smart contact.
   * Creates and runs a truffle exec script that:
     * Gets a pointer to the deployed contract.
     * Displays the contract address.
-    * Displays the 10 default testrpc accounts.
+    * Displays the 10 default test accounts.
     * Gets a pointer to the deployed contract instance.
       * Contract call: getAnnouncement():
         * Retrieves the original message that was set by the contructor.